hrektts/CarND-Vehicle-Detection/README.md

 |----------------------|----------------------|----------------------|
 | ![Window-3][window3] | ![Window-4][window4] | ![Window-5][window5] |

-Each window are overlapped by 25 percent.
+Each window was overlapped by 25 percent.
 I decided the scales and search scope as above to cover the area where cars would be present.
 The sliding window search provided some false positives, and I ignored these by the number of overlapes.
 Concretely, I ignored places where the overlap is `8` or less.

 As a result, I got images as below: